The frog model on Galton-Watson trees: Counterexamples and open questions

-Letting $f$ represent an active particle at level $j\geq N$ at some time $n$, we see from the formulas for $w$ and $W_n$ above that the expected contribution to $W_{n+1}$ by $f$, along with any progeny it has that are born at time $n+1$, is (where the string of inequalities follows from \eqref{cewnp1nr}, along with the fact that $\frac{N^2}{4(N+1)}>\lambda$, $\alpha=\big((\lambda+1)(N+1)\big)^{-1/2}$, and $j+3>N+2$).
-If instead we have $|f|=N-1$ at time $n$, then the expected contribution of $f$ and its progeny at time $n+1$ will be Likewise, in the case where $f$ is on level $j$ at time $n$ with $1\leq j<N-1$, the expected contribution to $W_{n+1}$ made by $f$ (note $f$ has no progeny at time $n+1$) is Finally, if $f$ is located at the root at time $n$, then its expected contribution to $W_{n+1}$ is Now setting $m=\text{max}\{\frac{2}{\sqrt{5}},\frac{2\alpha^{-1}}{N+2}\}$ (note that $\frac{2}{\sqrt{5}}$ is the value we get by plugging $j=2$ into the expression that multiplies $w(j)$ on the second line of \eqref{cenm1c}), we see that it follows from \eqref{smibt}--\eqref{cecfat} that if we sum over all $f\in F_n$, then we get Hence, this means that $\frac{W_n}{m^n}$ is a nonnegative super-martingale, which means it converges almost surely.
+Likewise, in the case where $f$ is on level $j$ at time $n$ with $1\leq j<N-1$, the expected contribution to $W_{n+1}$ made by $f$ (note $f$ has no progeny at time $n+1$) is Finally, if $f$ is located at the root at time $n$, then its expected contribution to $W_{n+1}$ is Now setting $m=\text{max}\{\frac{2}{\sqrt{5}},\frac{2\alpha^{-1}}{N+2}\}$ (note that $\frac{2}{\sqrt{5}}$ is the value we get by plugging $j=2$ into the expression that multiplies $w(j)$ on the second line of {\RED\eqref{celtnm1nr}}), we see that it follows from \eqref{smibt}--\eqref{cecfat} that if we sum over all $f\in F_n$, then we get Hence, this means that $\frac{W_n}{m^n}$ is a nonnegative super-martingale, which means it converges almost surely.
 Since $m<1$, this then implies that $W_n\to 0$ almost surely, thus establishing transience of our branching model on $\hat{T}$ and completing the proof. \end{proof}